IBM-Cloud/docs/services/IoT/gateways/mqtt.md

 ### Quality of service levels and clean session
 {: #quality_service}

 Managed gateways can publish messages that have a quality of service (QoS) level of 0 or 1.
-Messages from the gateway must not be retained messages.

 Messages with QoS=0 can be discarded and do not persist after the messaging server is restarted.
 Messages with QoS=1 can be queued and do persist after the messaging server is restarted.
 The durability of the subscription determines whether a request is queued.
 The ``cleansession`` parameter of the connection that made the subscription determines the durability of the subscription.